Glossary of terms

 A reduction fishery catches wild fish to be converted into fishmeal and fish oil (often to supply the aquaculture sector), rather than catching fish for direct human consumption.

 Reformulation refers to changes food manufacturers make to the production recipes of processed and ultra-processed food products to improve their nutritional profile.
 Examples of reformulation include replacing sugar with artificial sweeteners (e.g. aspartame or sucralose) to reduce the food’s energy content or reducing the amount of salt or saturated fat in a food product.

-is a mammal with a four-compartmented stomach which enables it to acquire nutrients from plant-based food such as grasses, husks and stalks.
-Examples of ruminants include cattle, sheep, goats, deer, giraffes and camels.
+A ruminant is a mammal with a four-compartmented stomach which enables it to acquire nutrients from plant-based food such as grasses, husks, and stalks.
+Examples of ruminants include cattle, sheep, goats, deer, giraffes, and camels.
 After swallowing, microbes in the ruminant’s rumen (its first stomach compartment) begin fermenting the food.
 This process generates fatty acids (nutrients which the ruminant absorbs through its rumen walls) and methane, which the ruminant eructs or burps.
 Through this process, ruminants are able to digest coarse cellulosic material which monogastrics and people cannot.
 Methane emissions from ruminants are a significant source of greenhouse gasses from ruminant-based livestock systems.

 Selective breeding refers to the deliberate human practice of choosing which plants or animals to breed together, based on specific characteristics, in order to selectively enhance these characteristics (and their genetic basis) in their offspring.